What is Lyme disease?

 Lyme disease is caused by bacteria transmitted in a tick bite.
 The types of tick that carry the bacteria are not native to Australia and it’s not likely you can catch Lyme disease in Australia.

 Researchers are investigating whether Australian ticks can cause Lyme disease or Lyme disease-like symptoms.
 People bitten by ticks in USA, Europe or Asia can return to Australia with Lyme disease.
 It is not possible to catch Lyme disease from someone else.

-Read about Australian investigations into Lyme disease.
+Read about the latest Australian findings on Lyme disease.